 Depression can run in families, but that doesn't mean you'll develop depression just because someone you're related to has it.
 And you may have the condition even if no one else in your family has it.

 Life events.
-Something disturbing that happens to you may trigger depression.
+Something disturbing or traumatic that happens to you may trigger depression.
 It may be the loss of someone close to you, a difficult relationship, or a stressful situation.
 Other things, like your finances, where you live, and whether or not you're married may also have an impact.
 But remember, there doesn't have to be a "reason" for your depression.
 Sometimes it happens without an obvious cause.

 Childhood problems.
 People who have disturbing experiences in childhood are more likely to have depression.
 It may be from brain changes caused by trauma at a young age.